horaczech/weather-app/README.md

 2. In a separate terminal window, run the app on an iOS simulator:
    `
-   npm run run-ios
+   npm run ios
    `

 Or, to run the app on an Android emulator:
 `
-npm run run-android
+npm run android
 `